mridulaburagohain/interbotix_arm_updated/README.md

 # Interbotix_arm_updated

-This Repository is cloned from the Interbotix repository and modified for our use for easy manipulation.
+This Repository is forked from the Interbotix repository and modified for our use for easy manipulation.

 #### Check the original codebase from Interbotix: https://github.com/Interbotix
 #### Original Documentation here: https://docs.trossenrobotics.com/interbotix_xsarms_docs/